Leon7422/Leon7422/README.md

-## Hey 👋, I'm Yurii, a future  Data Analyst 👨‍💻 from Ukraine
+## Hey, I'm Yurii, a future  Data Analyst from Ukraine  👋👨‍💻

 ## About me